 Our culture has evolved to embrace the human-animal bond with love and respect.
 Our cats are members of the family and many of us describe ourselves as pet parents.
 Because of advances in veterinary medicine and preventive care, as well as the migration of cats from the barnyard catching mice to the bedroom sharing a pillow with us, cats are living longer and in closer relationships with humans than ever before.
 The longer the relationship, the stronger the bond.
 The stronger the bond, the more challenging it is to consider the end of a cat's life, including the difficult decisions around euthanasia.

 Although it is heartbreaking to think about the fact that our cats' lives are generally shorter than our own, thinking about a cat's eventual need for euthanasia, and making a plan ahead of time, will relieve much of the stress associated with decisions made when the end of life is near.

 How will I know when euthanasia is the most appropriate and humane option for my cat?

-Open and honest communication with your veterinarian and veterinary healthcare team throughout a cat’s life lays the foundation for effective communication when that cat’s life begins to draw to a close.
+Open and honest communication with your veterinarian and veterinary healthcare team throughout your cat's life lays the foundation for effective communication when that cat's life begins to draw to a close.
 At some point, most cats will develop a life-limiting disease (such as chronic kidney disease or cancer).
-As soon as such a diagnosis is made, it is time to begin measuring the cat’s quality of life.
+As soon as such a diagnosis is made, it is time to begin measuring your cat's quality of life.